Zelda D'Aprano: Death and legacy

-D'Aprano died at Rathdowne Place Carlton on 21 February 2018 aged 90 years.
+D'Aprano died at Rathdowne Place, Carlton on 21 February 2018, aged 90 years.
+In the wake of her death, D'Aprano was hailed as having "a profound and everlasting impact on the women's movement" and as "a fierce fighter for justice and women's rights."

-In 2023 a statue of D'Aprano was erected on the South West lawn at the Victorian Trades Hall.
+In 2023, a statue of D'Aprano was erected on the South West lawn at the Victorian Trades Hall.
 It was unveiled by former Prime Minister of Australia, Julia Gillard.
+On 6 March 2026, the statue was allegedly defaced by activists, with seven women arrested.

 A tunnel boring machine used to construct the tunneled portion of Melbourne's North East Link was named 'Zelda' in honour of D'Aprano.